Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Noninvasive Positive Pressure Ventilation (NPPV)

 If the patient is able to breathe naturally, oxygen is delivered through a tube using a tightly fitted oxygen mask to maintain airway pressure during breathing.
 Some physicians now believe such devices should be first-line treatments (in addition to medications) for managing respiratory failure after an acute exacerbation.
-NPPV allows the patient to talk and drink fluids, and is much easier to tolerate than nose or throat tubes.
+NPPV allows the patient to talk and drink fluids when the mask is removed, and is much easier to tolerate than nose or throat tubes.
 It cannot be used on patients with rapidly deteriorating COPD, those who are uncooperative, or those who have a facial shape that does not allow the mask to seal tightly.

-IntubationWhen standard oxygen therapy does not meet a patient's needs, endotracheal
+IntubationWhen standard oxygen therapy does not meet a person's needs, endotracheal

 intubationmay be required to deliver high concentrations of oxygen.
 With intubation, a tube is inserted down through either the nose or the mouth, and oxygen is given through the tube.